 The European and Swedish Chemicals Agencies both inspect thousands of articles.
 Importantly, inspectors uncovered hundreds of products with illegal amounts of hazardous chemicals.
-Thus, many articles non-compliant with substance regulations in the European Union (EU) remain.
+Thus, many non compliant product swith substance regulations in the European Union (EU) remain.

 Consequently, the ECHA published a full report in February 2018 as part of FORUM’s Harmonised Enforcement Project on Restrictions.